Aeastr/Chronicle/README.md

 Prefer to build your own UI?
 Inject the `LogConsoleStore` manually and read its `entries` array, or register a custom `LogEventSink` for alternative destinations.

+### Console capabilities
+- Pause or resume live updates and keep auto-scroll in sync
+- Toggle metadata and timestamp display per session
+- Copy or share the currently visible entries
+- Confirm before clearing buffered logs

-> The provided SwiftUI console components target iOS 16.0, macOS 13.0, and tvOS 16.0 or newer.
+> _SwiftUI console requires iOS 16.0, macOS 13.0, or tvOS 16.0._

 ---